learn-co-students/nyc-web-120919/09-hashes-internet/README.md

 * response = RestClient.get(url)
 * in the response.body, we may get a string that looks like a hash, that is called a *JSON*
 * we can parse the JSON into an actual Hash and interact with it.

+## TTY-PROMPT
+This is just a nice to have.
+I encourage you to practice learning how to learn by trying to incorporate this input/output library into your app.
+However, do not let it take too much of your time.
+If you want to just do input output using `gets.chomp`, that is fine too.
+The main thing you should be practicing in your Projects are:
+* domain modeling
+* ActiveRecord
+  * Migrations
+  * `has_many`, `belongs_to`